gohugoio/hugo/archetypes/functions.md

 godocref: ""
 publishdate: ""
 lastmod: ""
-godocref:
-qref:
-workson: []
 categories: [functions]
 tags: []
-toc: false
-draft: false
+signature:
+workson: []
+hugoversion: ""
 aliases: []
+relatedfuncs: []
+deprecated: false
 z_notesforauthors: "Go to gohugo.io/contribute/documentation for more info on using this archetype."
 ---